flexdinesh/blogster/packages/shared/content/blog/basic-markdown-style-guide.md

 date: 2022-11-02
 ---

 Markdown is powered by [Markdoc](https://markdoc.dev/).
-This post is an example to showcase the support of all basic markdown syntax.
+This is an example post to demonstrate all the basic markdown syntax.
 You can author content using the familiar markdown syntax you already know.

 ## Inline formatting